decal/combos_permutedirs/README.md

 ## Description

-A collection of modules and methods for computing power sets of [Permutations](http://en.wikipedia.org/wiki/Permutations) on web-based and file system paths and then testing for their existence.
+A collection of modules and methods for computing permutations [Permutations](http://en.wikipedia.org/wiki/Permutations) on web-based and file system paths and then testing for their existence.
+In other words, re-ordering the directory names in the path.
+The purpose of this is to discover new paths from known ones during the reconaissance phase of web application penetration testing or host security hardening of a workstation/server.

 ## Features

-* Tests remote HTTP(S) targets
+* Tests remote HTTP and HTTPS targets
   * {Combinatorics::PermuteDirs::HTTP}
 * Checks local filesystem if current user has permissions for subdirectories
   * {Combinatorics::PermuteDirs::OSFS}